TechnicJelle/CMGT_GraduationReport/report.typ

 #pagebreak()
 === Partial Abstractions

-The abstractions mentioned before abstract the _entire thing_, and don't allow access to the internals, like the raw Vulkan API it is abstracting.
+The abstractions mentioned before abstract the _entire thing_, and (usually) don't allow access to the internals like the raw Vulkan API it is abstracting.

 But these "partial abstractions" are libraries that abstract only _parts_ of the Vulkan API, while still allowing direct access to the raw Vulkan API in other places.